H3C AC Dual-Link Backup and AP License Synchronization Best Practices (V7)-6W101

 [AC1-vlan200] quit

-# Specify GigabitEthernet 1/0/1 that connects the AC to the switch as a trunk port and assign the port to all VLANs.
+# Specify GigabitEthernet 1/0/1 that connects AC 1 to the core switch as a trunk port and assign the port to VLAN 20 and VLAN 200.

 [AC1] interface gigabitethernet 1/0/1